It’s mid-March, and you know what that means. Our 6th blog bracket challenge!!

 Who is the greatest literary bracket prognosticator of them all?

-The winner with the most points at the end of the NCAA tournament will win a query critique and a signed galley of JACOB WONDERBAR AND THE INTERSTELLAR TIME WARP!! (or other suitable agreed-upon prize)
+The winner with the most points at the end of the NCAA tournament will win a query critique and a copy of whichever of my books you so desire!! (or other suitable agreed-upon prize)

 Here’s how to enter: